Where trauma occurs on the body during motorcycle accidents depends on many factors. Common motorcycle accident injuries

 - Internal injuries – You could be left with internal bleeding, or damage to the liver, spleen, heart or other organs.

 - Biker’s arm – When motorcyclists are about to hit the ground after a collision, their instinct is to hold out their arm to cushion the impact.
 This can result in nerve damage in the arm.
 Motorcyclists may suffer pain, weakness and numbness.

 - Road rash – This injury can happen when the force of impact in a crash caused the motorcyclist to be dragged on the ground.
 The result can be serious cuts, scrapes and bruises that are quite painful.
 Treatment is needed to prevent irritation and infection.
 Cosmetic surgery may also be needed later to repair scarring.

-- Sprains and tears – Motorcyclists may try to pull their bike with extra force in an accident to try to control it, resulting in sprained or torn muscles, ligaments or tendons.
+- Sprains and tears – Motorcyclists may try to pull their bike with extra force in an accident to try to control it, resulting in sprained or torn ligaments, muscles or tendons.
 This can result in pain and problems with mobility.

 Injuries from a motorcycle accident can impact you physically and financially.
 Following a motorcycle accident, you may need diagnostic tests, surgery, hospitalization, medication, physical therapy, home health care and multiple follow-up visits with doctors.
 If you suffered a facial injury, you may need cosmetic surgery.
 Your medical expenses can add up quickly and become overwhelming.